Blodewerdd/GANTest/README.md

  - I was originally worried because the test takes a long time to run, however I realised that it's the page taking a long time to finish loading.

  ## Instructions to run:
- Open solution in Visual Studio, right click on it, and select "Run tests" OR install NUnit Console and run ZooplaTest\ZooplaTest\bin\Debug\netcoreapp3.1\ZooplaTest.dll
+ Open solution in Visual Studio, right click on it, and select "Run tests"